-Ask any web design company and they will tell you that there is more to a website than just a group of pages linked together.
+Any web design company will tell you — there is more to a website than a group of pages linked together.
 And it’s certainly more than just design aesthetics, imagery and content.

 A good web design company, as well as web development gurus, work hand in hand to create an interactive space.
 This is where brands and people can meet, where they can communicate and positively affect each other.
 This interaction creates an experience that determines how your audience responds to your bran.
 This being said, it’s important to ensure that these experiences are the best they can possibly be.
 This kind of approach is called User Interface Design (UI).
-UI focuses on the layout and functionality of each interface used to create those connections and interactions between brands and people.
+UI focuses on the layout and functionality of each interface.
+It’s important as it’s what creates connections between brands and consumers.

 Our web design company, The Agency, breaks down the concept of UI design into 9 essential parts.
 These parts are so easy to apply to your process when wanting to design a new website, or even just improving your current one.

 Web Design Company UI guide PART 1

 - Get to know your audience

 - Define how your audience uses your website

 - Prevent and provide

 Before you start, understand your target audience.
 You should know where their needs lie and what might stand in the way of them reaching their goals.
 Known as user-testing, this phased approach is broken down into various different forms.
 Examples include speaking face-to-face with your audience and watching them interact with your product.
 Asking questions that allow your audience a say in what you offer them is another effective approach.
 By doing so, you will learn what their needs are.
 In turn, you can provide a product or service that they need.
 This helps you design your website in such a way that helps your audience achieve their goals.
 Thorough research into the core of your audience’s needs will better inform you of how to best use the interface.
 You will discover what type of content you should choose to highlight within your interface.

 2. Define how your audience uses your website